emre2345/spica/docs/content/guide/function.md

 > Crontab is a good tool for learning cron expressions.
 Checkout [CronTab](https://crontab.guru)

-Here is some example of CRON expressions
+Here are some examples of CRON expressions

 | Expression  | Description                                                |
 | :---------: | ---------------------------------------------------------- |